laxman243ops/laxman243ops.github.io/README.md

   `data-detail="proj1"` attribute on a card in sync with its key in `DETAILS` (e.g. `proj1`) if you rename anything.

 Repository links currently point to `https://github.com/laxman243ops?tab=repositories`.
 Once each project has its own repo, replace the matching `href` in both the project card and its `DETAILS` entry with the direct repo URL.

 ## Deploying on GitHub Pages

-1. Push `index.html`, `style.css`, `README.md`, and your `assets/` folder to
+1. Push `index.html`, `style.css`, `README.md`, and your photos to
    the `main` branch of `laxman243ops/laxman243ops.github.io`.
 2. In the repo, go to **Settings → Pages** and confirm the source is set to deploy from `main` (a `username.github.io` repo usually does this